Frontify/guideline-blocks/packages/asset-kit/README.md

-# Brand Positioning Block
+# Asset Kit Block

-This block allows the user to create a brand positioning chart with several brands.
+This block allows the user to create asset-kits, which can be downloaded as zip